Discworld: The Amazing Maurice and His Educated Rodents

 - Confronting Spider the Rat King is so horrifying, it robs some of the Clan of their speech and sentience.
-In The Last Battle, the same thing happens to Ginger, a talking cat, when he comes face to face with the demon/god Tash.
+This is also the fate of Ginger, a talking cat in The Last Battle, when he comes face to face with the demon/god Tash.

 - Jacko the terrier is named after a Real Life champion rat-courser from Victorian times.

 - Nourishing's desperate pleas for Darktan to wake up, she's gotten him out of the trap, are reminiscent of Bigwig's rescue from a snare in Watership Down.
 Both rescues are made possible because a young, not-too-competent character chewed through part of the trap.

 - When the rats get philosophical about what happens after you die, one rat is being expressively skeptical and doubting everything.
 His name turns out to be Tomato, which makes him a Doubting Tom.

 - According to the Word of God above, the pronunciation of Maurice's name makes this a shout-out to the 80s-90s era spokescat of Nine Lives cat food company.
 It could also be a reference to Morris Dancing, an activity heavily steeped in the Discworld canon.

 - Shrouded in Myth: The genuine Rat Piper encourages tales about what his magic pipe can do so that people will deal on his terms.

 - Sidenote Full Story: It started out as a one-line joke in Reaper Man.